Saguenay–St. Lawrence Marine Park: Noise pollution

+The area once served as a refuge for whales from low frequency noise.
 Shipping noise and other water traffic are detrimental to the endangered whale population.
 As traffic in the Saguenay St. Lawrence Marine Park increases, there is a worry about the effects this could have on whales.
 Beluga whales are a central part of tourism in the park, and it has been known as one of the best locations to go whale watching.
-The area once served as a refuge for whales from low frequency noise, but this is being put to the test.
-It has been observed that the negative effects associated with this increased noise have the greatest impact on calves and females.
+It has been observed that the negative effects associated with increased noise have the greatest impact on calves and females.
 This is worrying as calves and females are extremely important to the persistence of this endangered species.
 Investigations into this problem are still in the early stages, however, there is an understanding that harm is being done.
 Political action to address this is still relatively uncertain, and the conflict between the transportation sector and conservationists adds complexity.
 Parks Canada does have stated goals to address this, but the future of this issue is once again uncertain.

 Pollution

 Human pollution is a risk for species that live within the Saguenay St. Lawrence Marine Park.
 Shorelines of surrounding rivers lack industrial, agricultural, or even urban development which aids the health of this region.
 However, due to many river systems affecting this area, less direct influences of urban development have been found to significantly impact the park.
 Waste treatment is unsatisfactory, leading to untreated human waste being found in the water along with high levels of suspended particles due to how water enters the system.
 Industrial pollution, while less impactful, also has an effect.
 Fertilizer leaching into the water, and river seeing extensive use for transportation has led to pollutants entering the water, however the weight of these findings are less understood than that of urban development.

 Clams have been affected negatively by chemical pollution such as fuel combustion, oil contamination, and urban pollution, which has led to a multitude of negative side effects.
 These side effects occur in areas of neuroendocrine, DNA damage, immunocompetence and increased energy expenses.
-This not only harms the clams, but also species that feed upon them, most notable is the endangered beluga whale.
+This not only harms the clams, but also species that feed upon them, such as the beluga whale.
 Ragworm Nereis diversicolor, gammarids, fish, birds, are impacted as well as others through bioaccumulation.
 The true scope of this issue is currently not known, but there is a high potential risk.